kohana/userguide/guide/using.sessions.md

 [!!]
 For more information on best practices with session variables see [the seven deadly sins of sessions](http://lists.nyphp.org/pipermail/talk/2006-December/020358.html).

-# Storing, Retieving, and Deleting Data
+# Storing, Retrieving, and Deleting Data

 [Cookie] and [Session] provide a very similar API for storing data.
 The main difference between them is that sessions are accessed using an object, and cookies are accessed using a static class.